GeorgePearse/tinify/docs/mkdocs/getting-started/quickstart.md

 # Quick Start

-This guide will help you get started with CompressAI for image compression.
+This guide will help you get started with Tinify for image compression.

 ## Basic Usage